dotnet/runtime/docs/coreclr/building/unix-test-instructions.md

 For machines that have aarch64/armhf support, all the armhf packages will need to also be downloaded.
 Please note you will need to enable multiplatform support as well.
 Check with your distro provider or kernel options to see if this is supported.
 For simplicity, these instructions relate to aarch64 ubuntu enabling arm32 (hf) coreclr runs.

-Please make sure your device is running a 64 bit aarch64 kernel.
+Please make sure your device is running a 64-bit aarch64 kernel.

 ```
 # Example output